2000 United States House of Representatives elections in Virginia

 The 2000 United States House of Representatives elections in Virginia were held on November 7, 2000 to determine who will represent the Commonwealth of Virginia in the United States House of Representatives.
-Virginia has eleven seats in the House, apportioned according to the 1990 United States Census.
+Virginia has eleven seats in the House, apportioned according to the 1990 United States census.
 Representatives are elected for two-year terms.

 Overview

 District 1

+Incumbent Representative Herb Bateman retired due to health concerns, dying that September.
+Republican Jo Ann Davis won the open seat.